Skip to content

 TIP

-Elysia will parse headers as a lower-case key only.
+Elysia will parse headers as lower-case keys only.

-Please make sure that you are using a lower-case field name when using header validation.
+Please make sure that you are using lower-case field names when using header validation.

 Cookie is the data sent through the request's cookie.